Zebebles/discordjs-bot-framework/README.md

 # discordjs-bot-framework
-A framework for discord bots, coded in javascript

-## Author
+## About
-Zeb Muller
+An easy to use framwork for Discord bots, using the discord.js library.

 ## Installation:
 `npm install discordjs-bot-framework`